Green warehouse, net profit

 There’s a great deal at stake for warehouse designers as well.

 Customers have been increasingly asking us about green solutions – sometimes this is even the first thing they bring up when stipulating what their new warehouse space should be like.
 The BREEAM green building certification we provide is already our accepted standard.
-But now customers are interested, among others, in photovoltaic installations, the type of lighting, the thermal insulation and the level of the insulation,
+But now customers are interested, among others, in photovoltaic installations, the type of lighting, the thermal insulation and the level of the insulation.

-explains 7R’s architect Edyta Knap.
+explains 7R’s architect Edyta Knap

 What can be achieved?
 According to the developer’s calculations, the photovoltaic panels on the roof of a 20,000 sqm warehouse could generate as much as 60% of the building’s daily energy requirements.
 Meanwhile, improved water management – such as the use of grey water and rainwater, as well as systems to limit the wear and leakage of water installations – can save up to 2,400 litres of water per day in a facility of the same size.
 Intelligent LED lighting systems consume 90% less energy, while destratificators can redirect warm air from the ceilings to the lower areas of the buildings to save almost 10% on the heating bills, as would the sealing of the docks.